o-k-coding/go-projects/simple-bank/README.md

 Github actions are defined in the top level .github/workflows folder, named by project

 this is also an interesting structure I found for a monorepo <https://github.com/zladovan/monorepo/tree/master/.github/workflows>

+Making a change here to see if I can trigger the workflow.